-The Mark Twain PTSA website has the science fair handbook posted: http://www.lwsd.org/school/twain/PTSA/Pages/default.aspx
+(Mark Twain PTSA website: http://schools.lwsd.org/twain/PTSA.htm)

-Students may arrive as early as 5:30 pm to begin setting up their projects.
+- Students may arrive as early as 5:30 pm to begin setting up their projects.
 Electrical outlets are limited, so please note on your entry form if you need electrical access and bring your own extension cord.
-The fair will end at 8 pm.

-Exciting live science demonstrations and hands-on science activities will be provided for all to enjoy.

-One lucky family will win a door prize for a year-long membership to the Pacific Science Center!

-"Visiting scientists" will interview students about their projects.
-Every participant will receive a beautiful Mark Twain Science Fair award ribbon to recognize the student's effort (up to 100 students).
+The fair will end at 8 pm. - Exciting live science demonstrations and hands-on science activities will be provided for all to enjoy. - One lucky family will win a door prize for a year-long membership to the Pacific Science Center! - "Visiting scientists" will interview students about their projects.
+Every participant will receive a beautiful Mark Twain Science Fair award certificate to recognize the student's effort.